The International Newspaper joins # Fight4Literacy for the fifth year - ExBulletin

 About the International Document

-International Paper (NYSE: IP) is a leading global manufacturer of renewable fiber-based packaging and pulp products with manufacturing operations in North America, Latin America, North Africa and Europe.
+International Document (NYSE: IP) is a leading global manufacturer of renewable fiber based packaging and pulp products with manufacturing operations in North America, Latin America, North Africa and Europe.
 We produce packaging products that protect and promote goods, and enable worldwide trade, and pulp for diapers, tissues and other personal hygiene products that promote health and well-being.
 We are headquartered in Memphis, Ten. and we employ about 38,000 colleagues.
 Net sales for 2020 were $ 21 billion *.
 In Russia, the Company has a 50/50 joint venture, Ilim Group, the largest integrated pulp and paper producer in the country and its largest overseas alliance in the forest products sector.
-For more information about International Paper, our products, and global citizenship efforts, please visit internationalpaper.com.
+For more information about International Paper, our products and global citizenship efforts, please visit Internationalpaper.com.

 * Including our former pulp and paper factory in Kwidzyn, Poland, which was sold on August 6, 2021, and our former global paper business, which became an independent company, publicly traded on October 1, 2021.